chrplr/PCBS/docs/coding-exercices.rst

 - Given a list of numbers, print the second largest one.

-After you have tried to solve these problems, you can check  :download:`my proposed answers <../solutions-to-exercices/basic-examples.py>`.
+After you have tried to solve these problems, you can check  :download:`basic-exercices.py <../solutions-to-exercices/basic-exercices.py>`

 Convert temperature from Fahrenheit to Celcius